-- 176. A Candidate who has been elected Chief or Councillor shall, within 5 days of the Electoral Officer's declaration under section 171 or notice under section 117 of this Code, swear an oath of office before either the Electoral Officer, a justice of the peace, notary public or duly appointed commissioner for taking oaths, swearing to: - a. uphold and comply with this Code, the Code of Ethics and all laws of the Band; - b. fulfill the duties and responsibilities of his or her office under this Code, the Code of Ethics and all laws of the Band: - c. carry out his or her duties faithfully, honestly, impartially and to the best of his or her abilities; - keep confidential, both during and after his or her term of office, any matter or information which, under this Code, the laws of the Band or policy, is considered confidential; and - e. always act in the best interests of the Band in carrying out his or her duties. - 177.
-Where a Candidate elected as Chief or Councillor cannot, due to illness or other valid reason, swear the oath of office within the time prescribed in the preceding section, he or she or an Elector acting on his or her behalf may file a petition with the Electoral Officer for an extension of the time to swear the oath of office. - 178.
-The Electoral Officer receiving a petition under the preceding section shall determine whether the circumstances justify an extension and shall provide the Candidate making the request written notice of the decision, and where applicable, the extension period. - 179.
-No person elected as Chief or Councillor shall be permitted to assume office until they have sworn and filed with the Electoral Officer the oath of office required under section 176. - 180.
-Subject to section 178, if a person elected as Chief or Councillor fails to file the sworn oath of office with the Electoral Officer on or before the specified time period, the Electoral Officer shall declare the office vacant. - 181.
-The Electoral Officer shall give notice in writing to the elected Candidate whose office is declared vacant under the preceding section and to the elected Chief and Council. - 182.
-Unless the vacancy occurring under section 180 results in a situation where the Band Council can no longer form a quorum, the position shall remain vacant until such time as a By-election is called by Council.
+- A candidate who has been elected chief or councillor shall, within 5 days of the electoral officer's declaration under section 181 or notice under section 127 of this code, swear an oath of office before either the electoral officer, a justice of the peace, notary public or duly appointed commissioner for taking oaths, swearing to: - uphold and comply with this code, the Code of Ethics and all laws of the band;

+- b. fulfill the duties and responsibilities of his or her office under this code, the Code of Ethics and all laws of the band: - c. carry out his or her duties faithfully, honestly, impartially and to the best of his abilities: - d. keep confidential, both during and after his term of office, any matter or information which, under this code, the laws of the band or policy, is considered confidential; and - e. always act in the best interests of the band in carrying out his duties - 187.
+Where a candidate elected as chief or councillor cannot, due to illness or other valid reason, swear the oath of office within the time prescribed in the preceding section, he or she or an elector acting on his or her behalf may file a petition with the electoral officer for an extension of the time to swear the oath of office. - The electoral officer receiving a petition under the preceding section shall determine whether the circumstances justify an extension and shall provide the candidate making the request written notice of the decision, and where applicable, the extension period. - No person elected as chief or councillor shall be permitted to assume office until they have sworn and filed with the electoral officer the oath of office required under section 186. - 190.
+Subject to section 188, if a person elected as chief or councillor fails to file the sworn oath of office with the electoral officer on or before the specified time period, the electoral officer shall declare the office vacant. - 191.
+The electoral officer shall give notice in writing to the elected candidate whose office is declared vacant under the preceding section and to the elected chief and council. - 192.
+Unless the vacancy occurring under section 190 results in a situation where the band council can no longer form a quorum, the position shall remain vacant until such time as a by-election is called by council.